boltops-tools/lono-docs/_docs/configsets.md

 This installs [cfn-hup](https://github.com/boltopspro/cfn-hup) and [httpd](https://github.com/boltopspro/httpd) on the EC2 instance.

-More specifically, lono injects the 2 configsets to the CloudFormation template resource with the logical id `Instance`.
+More specifically, lono adds the 2 configsets to the CloudFormation template resource with the logical id `Instance`.
 The cfn-hup and httpd configsets are added to the `Instance.Metadata.AWS::CloudFormation::Init` attribute.

 You have full control over which configsets to use for each template.